slaclab/rogue/docs/src/installing/anaconda.rst

 .. code::

-   $ conda create -n rogue_env -c defaults -c aires-tag -c lcls-ii -c conda-forge rogue
+   $ conda create -n rogue_env -c defaults -c tidair-tag -c lcls-ii -c conda-forge rogue

 The order of the args is important. tidair-tag is the channel from which the Rogue package is downloaded.